phalcon-orphanage/docs/pl/reference/routing.rst

         )
     );

+This is typically for an Error 404 page.

 Setting default paths
 ---------------------
-It's possible to define default values for common paths like module, controller or action.
+It's possible to define default values for the module, controller or action.
 When a route is missing any of those paths they can be automatically filled by the router:

 .. code-block:: php